Blumenstein Audio History

 Orca Sub - passive

 The Orca Sub was a passive subwoofer unit shaped to slip comfortably amongst furniture and sound great.
-We liked many things about the Orca Sub, but ultimately, we moved on to the more compact shape of the Dungeness.
+I liked many things about the Orca Sub, but ultimately, I moved on to the more compact shape of the Dungeness.
 The passive Orca sub too, has fed into the design of the new, passive Benthic Bass Unit, which far surpasses the performance of either the earlier passive Orca Sub or active Dungeness Models.

 The Audio Bazaar